HackTJ/live/docs/deployment/self-hosted.md

 This step is optional and only applies if you would like to populate your database with initial data.

 1. If you have a data file in the appropriate format that you'd like to add to Live, upload it to `~/live/judge/fixtures`.
 You can create a JSON fixture file from a Devpost CSV export using the `poetry run python manage.py preparedevpost` command.
-2. Ensure that the fixture is copied to the Docker container. (two options)
-    -   Copy the new file to the Django container: `docker cp ~/live/judge/fixtures/my-data $(bash -c "docker container ls | grep -o live_django_.*"):/app/judge/fixtures`)
-    -   Rebuild the Docker containers: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --force-recreate --build`
-3. Populate the database: `docker-compose exec django poetry run python manage.py loaddata 'my-data'`, replacing `my-data` with the name of your data file (sans the file extension).
+2. Populate the database: `docker-compose exec django poetry run python manage.py loaddata 'my-data'`, replacing `my-data` with the name of your data file (sans the file extension).